 If you want to challenge more advanced level students, include 1-2 mistakes in terms of spelling or subject-verb agreement.
 Then, have students fix the mistakes AND also unscramble the sentences.

+Do you want to know more about this preposition activity?
 Check it out here: Grammar Review ESL Game.

 #4: Information Gap Activities